Swantham Lekhakan

 The film was mainly shot at various locations in Thodupuzha.

-This is the 4th film Dileep and Gopika appeared in together after Chanthupottu, Pachakkuthira and The Don.
+This is the 4th film in which Dileep and Gopika appeared together after Chanthupottu, Pachakkuthira and The Don.
 This is Gopika's first film after her marriage.
-This film was releasing along with another Dileep starrer film, Kerala Cafe.
+This film was released along with another Dileep starrer film, Kerala Cafe.
 P. Sukumar won Kerala State Film Award for Best Debut Director for this film.